mattcwh/mattcwh.github.io/_pages/about.md

 ### Qualifications
 + **MSc** Health Data Science - Institute of Health Informatics, University College London, University of London - 2018-2019 (Expected)
-+ **MPhil** Structural and Molecular Biology - School of Biomedical Sciences, University of Hong Kong - 2016-2018 - Supervised by Thesis titled "A Structural Approach to Protein Intrinsic Versatility – the Tale of Succinyllysine Reader GAS41 and Palmitoyllysine Eraser SIRT3"
++ **MPhil** Structural and Molecular Biology - School of Biomedical Sciences, University of Hong Kong - 2016-2018 - Thesis titled "A Structural Approach to Protein Intrinsic Versatility – the Tale of Succinyllysine Reader GAS41 and Palmitoyllysine Eraser SIRT3"
 + **BBiomedSc** in Biomedical Sciences, Minor in Genetics and Genomics - School of Biomedical Sciences, University of Hong Kong - 2012-2016

 ### Languages